danielgehrig18/danielgehrig18.github.io/content/teaching/vamr/index.md

 ---
 title: Lecturer for "Vision Algorithms for Mobile Robotics"
-summary: I gave the "Deep Learning" course at the "Vision Algorithms for Mobile Robotics" course at ETH Zurich/UZH Zurich.
+summary: Between 2019-2022 I gave the "Deep Learning" course at the "Vision Algorithms for Mobile Robotics" course at ETH Zurich/UZH Zurich.
 The course covers the basics of deep neural networks for geometric computer vision.
 type: landing

-date: 2019-2022
+date: 2019
 type: docs
 math: false
 tags: